PogChonk/Cross-Application-Communication/README.md

 Simple, we'll be using a library written in Python for Python.
 It's called **Flask**, which is a Micro Web Framework.
 Why is it Micro?
 Because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.

-Since **Flask** itself isn't meant to be used as a production server, they recommend a proper WSGI.
+Since **Flask** itself isn't meant to be used as a production server, they recommend a proper WSGI server.
 A pretty common WSGI Server that's used with Flask is **Gunicorn**. **Gunicorn** is a Python Web Server Gateway Interface HTTP server.

 * #### What languages do we need to know?